-Analysis | Pence’s coronavirus briefing picks up where Trump left off: Lots of spin, little urgency
+Analysis | Pence’s Trump-ian turn as the coronavirus downplayer in chief

 Pence talked around the question, never once directly urging people to wear masks.

-“We think that the first principle is that people ought to listen to their state and local authorities,” Pence said, adding: “We just believe that what’s most important here is that people listen to the leadership in their state and the leadership in their local community and adhere to that guidance, whether they have to do with facial coverings, whether it have to do with the size of gatherings.
+“We think that the first principle is that people ought to listen to their state and local authorities,” Pence said, adding, “We just believe that what’s most important here is that people listen to the leadership in their state and the leadership in their local community and adhere to that guidance, whether they have to do with facial coverings, whether it has to do with the size of gatherings.
 And we’ll continue to reinforce that message.”

 Except this isn’t just a state and local issue — or even an issue of mandates.
 Indeed, the federal guidelines encourage wearing masks.
 Yet Trump has conspicuously and steadfastly declined to urge people to do that — even suggesting recently that masks are a “double-edged sword,” as if they may actually be harmful.

-Pence didn’t seem to want to strike a different tone than Trump has, but it’s a message that even the leading GOP officials in the most hard-hit states — Arizona, Florida and Texas — are increasingly embracing.
-Other GOP officials, like North Dakota Gov. Doug Burgum and Ohio Gov. Mike DeWine, have also more directly addressed the premise of the question, decrying the politicization of masks.
+Pence didn’t seem to want to strike a tone different from Trump’s, but it’s a message that even the leading GOP officials in the most hard-hit states — Arizona, Florida and Texas — are increasingly embracing.
+Other GOP officials, such as North Dakota Gov. Doug Burgum and Ohio Gov. Mike DeWine, have also decried the politicization of masks.

-About the closest we got to a stern, firm message, as has often been the case in these briefings, was from Fauci.
+About the closest we got to a stern, firm message, as has often been the case in these briefings, was when Fauci spoke.
 The doctor repeatedly suggested that states should be following the guidelines in a way they haven’t as they’ve pushed forward with reopening.

 “Pulling back a couple of months ago, when we showed about the guidelines to safely reopen the country, we’ve got to make sure we drop back a few yards and think about that, that this is part of a process that we can be either part of the solution or part of the problem,” Fauci said.

-That’s the kind of message you might have expected from a briefing that is taking place in the middle of the resurgence of a pandemic.
+That’s the kind of message you might have expected from a briefing taking place in the middle of the resurgence of a pandemic.
 But it wasn’t really the message that the whole team set out to promote.

-It’s overwhelming absence was also particularly shocking, given the reason we appear to be in this situation is because people aren’t taking the situation seriously enough.
+Its overwhelming absence was particularly shocking, given that the reason we appear to be in this situation is that people aren’t taking the situation seriously enough.
 There was very little genuine leveling with the American people or political officials about their responsibilities in this.
 The moment calls for some urgency, but that was hardly the message conveyed.